isaac-ahlgren/de10-beginning-guide/5_synthesis.md

 We need all of these in order to flash our design onto the FPGA.

+Download and move these files to your project directory.

-Start by opening up the quartus project file from the `template_code` directory.
+Now open up the quartus project file `template_project.qpf` by pressing the 'File' button and selecting 'Open Project'.

-Then add your verilog file for your first design to the project by clicking on the "Project" button on top and selecting "Add/Remove Files In Project".
+Then add your verilog file for your first design to the project by clicking on the 'Project' button on top and selecting 'Add/Remove Files In Project'.

 After that, open up `template_project.v`, it should look something like this: